roman/Haskell-capataz/README.md

 `async` is a fabulous library that allows Applicative composition of small asynchronous sub-routines into bigger ones and link errors between them.
-Given this, `async` fits the bill perfectly for small operations that happen concurrently, not necessarily for long living threads.
-This library attempts not to replace async's forte, but rather provides ways to make threads reliable in situations where the usage of `async` or `forkIO` would give you the same outcome.
+Given this, `async` fits the bill perfectly for small operations that happen concurrently, not necessarily for long living threads that need to be restarted.
+This library attempts not to replace async's forte, but rather provides other benefits not found in `async`, like automatically restarting threads with a given recipe under error situations.

 ## Documentation